 - Name(s) of the members of staff that mentors should contact and how best to get in touch with them. - Requirement of the school for visitors coming on to site, eg mentor's background check, proof of ID. - Will the school be able to facilitate an orientation visit for mentors who have not been inside the school before? - How the mentor will gain access, eg entrance, signing-in and signing-out procedure? - Where will the mentoring take place?
 What rooms are available in school, or is the mentor able to take the young person out of school for the session? - How long the school would like each mentoring session to be, to best fit around the school timetable. - When the mentoring will take place.
-If/how the mentee will be excused from lessons to attend mentoring. - Confirmation that the school is obtaining parental permission. - Consent for taking the young person off site if this is planned. - The best way to contact the mentee if required (age appropriate).

-- Who to contact in school in the event of any safeguarding concern or any other information that the mentor feels the school should be aware of.
+If/how the mentee will be excused from lessons to attend mentoring. - Confirmation that the school has obtained parental consent. - Consent for taking the young person off site if this is planned. - Who to contact in school in the event of any safeguarding concern or any other information that the mentor feels the school should be aware of.